jumpstarter-dev/jumpstarter/python/docs/glossary.md

 ## Entities

-* `exporter`: A linux service that exports the interfaces of the devices to be tested.
+* `exporter`: A linux service that exports the interfaces to the DUTs.
   An exporter connects directy to a Jumpstarter server or directly to a client.

-* `client`: A Developer or a CI/CD pipeline that connects to the Jumpstarter server and leases resources from the exporters.
+* `client`: A Developer or a CI/CD pipeline that connects to the Jumpstarter server and leases exporters.
 The client can run tests on the leased resources.

 * `controller`: The central service that authenticates and connects the exporters